effyus/effyus/README.md

 <!--INFORMATIONS-->
 <section >
   <div>
-    I'm student of System Information, I'm beginner developer in front-end and web, I have 23 years and processing technique in TIVIC.<br>
+    I'm student of System Information, beginner developer in front-end and web, I have 23 years and I am open to new oportunities.<br>
     • Living in Vitória da Conquista, Bahia- Brazil
   </div>
 </section>